Abortion in New York: History

 In 1955, Sloane Hospital in New York created a hospital review board to approve all abortion requests.
 Consequently, the number of abortions performed at the hospital in the next five-year period for therapeutic reasons was half what it was prior to 1955.
 According to Dr. Alan F. Guttmacher of Mount Sinai Hospital in New York, hospital review committees taught doctors to only refer cases they thought would be approved, saying: "Many physicians are discouraged by telephone conversations or corridor consultation with a single Committee member."

-At Harlem Hospital, before the legalization of abortion in New York, there was a positive correlation between neonatal and perinatal mortality and the number of clandestine and non-medical community abortions.
+At Harlem Hospital, before the legalization of abortion in New York in 1970, there was a positive correlation between neonatal and perinatal mortality and the number of clandestine and non-medical community abortions.
 In the 1940s and 1950s, abortions would be given to some women on mental health waivers at Mount Sinai if they indicated they had attempted to commit suicide as a result of the pregnancy.
 At one New York City hospital, in the pre-Roe v.
-Wade period, a teenage girl asked for an abortion citing suicide attempts as the reason; the hospital committee initially turned her down and hospitalized her, and the girl continued to try to kill herself.
-The waiver was finally granted in order to stop the disruption the girl caused at the hospital.
+Wade period, a teenage girl asked for an abortion, citing suicide attempts as the reason; the hospital committee initially turned her down and hospitalized her, and the girl continued to try to kill herself.
+The waiver was finally granted, in order to stop the disruption the girl caused at the hospital.

 Because of the nature of their abortion laws, New York City and the District of Columbia became destination centers for women in 1971 who were seeking legal abortions.

+Abortion was legalized up to the 24th week of pregnancy in New York in 1970, three years before it was legalized for the entire United States with the Supreme Court's decision in Roe v.
+Wade in 1973.
+Roe v.
+Wade was later overturned in 2022 by the Supreme Court in Dobbs v.
+Jackson Women's Health Organization.